-The clutch connects the motorcycle engine to the gearbox and ensures that power is transmitted controllably without loss to the rear wheel.
+The clutch connects the motorcycle engine to the gearbox and ensures that power is transmitted controllably, and without any loss, to the rear wheel.
 The clutch is therefore a wearing part that requires occasional maintenance.

 Multiplate wet clutches have become the norm in modern motorcycles – with a few exceptions.
-The best way to describe this type of clutch is as a large, round, multi-decker sandwich, in which the friction plates are the ham, and the steel plates are the bread.
+The best way to describe this type of clutch is as a large, round, multi-decker sandwich, The friction discs are the ham and the steel plates are the bread.
 These are pressed together by a pressure plate with the aid of multiple springs.
-Pressed together, they connect the engine and gears, which are disconnected again when you pull the clutch lever and the spring pressure on the discs is released.
+Pressed together they form a closed connection between the engine and the gears, which opens when you pull the clutch lever and the spring pressure on the discs is released.

 Unscrew and remove the cover screws in stages using a suitable tool.
 Screws that have been machine-tightened or painted over can be very tight.
 In that case, a tap on the head of the screw usually helps.
 The best tool for cross-head screws is an impact screwdriver.

 You are now looking at the clutch basket.
 To get at the inner workings, you must first remove the clutch pressure plate.
 This usually means undoing a certain number of screws or, in rare cases, a central nut.
-Always loosen the screws in stages (approx. 2 revolutions each) working crosswise!
+Always loosen the screws in stages (approx. 2 turns each) and in criss-cross sequence!
 If necessary, you can stop the clutch basket from turning by engaging first gear and locking the foot brake.
 Once the screws are unscrewed, you can remove the compression springs and the pressure plate.
 Now the steel plates and friction discs can be removed.
 Please set down everything on a clean sheet of newspaper or a cloth so that you can remember the order in which to reinstall them.

 With a cable-actuated clutch, adjusting the clutch play is key to the outcome.
 This can be done via an adjustment screw located in the centre of the clutch basket, or on the opposite side of the engine or, in the case of a release mechanism, in the clutch cover.
 Always follow the manufacturer's instructions.

-Fit the cover – tighten screws in increments
+07 – Put on cover – tighten screws in stages

 After checking that the sealing surfaces are clean and fitting a new gasket, you can put the clutch cover back on.
-Don't forget the dowel pins!
-Position the screws.
-First screw them in loosely, then tighten them with care or use a torque wrench, as directed by the manufacturer.
+Do not forget the dowel pins!
+Insert the screws, first screw them in hand-tight, then tighten them with care or use a torque wrench as directed by the manufacturer.

 The Louis Technical Centre